 VeloCity (pronounced velo - city) is a fundraising ride benefitting Grady Hospital.
-Starting and ending in downtown Atlanta, VeloCity offers four distances to choose from ranging from a 5-miles closed course city ride to a 100-mile route.
-There are also several indoor cycling (spin) sessions that will be held onsite at the start/finish venue.
-VeloCity is a ride, not a race, so you can go at your own pace.
+Starting and ending in downtown Atlanta, VeloCity offers four distances to choose from ranging from a 5-miles closed course city ride to a 100-mile route as well as indoor cycling VeloCity is a ride, not a race, so you can go at your own pace.
 All routes are fully supported with rest stops and support vehicles.

 When and where will VeloCity be held?

-The inaugural VeloCity ride will be held on Saturday, May 5, with routes starting in Mercedes-Benz Stadium and ending at the Georgia International Plaza.
+The inaugural VeloCity ride was held on Saturday, May 5, with routes starting in Mercedes-Benz Stadium and ending at the Georgia International Plaza.
 Indoor cycling sessions will be held at Georgia International Plaza, as will the pre-ride celebration on Friday, May 4.
 Details for 2019 will be announced soon.

 How can I participate?